wporr/liamporr.com/client/public/content/water.md

 It is not enough to be aware of our default state.
 We must fight our daily battle to keep ourselves out of it.
 It's not possible to do it all the time, but we must make a consistent effort to do so.
 Eventually, our mental masters will slowly lose their grasp on us.

 It's not easy.
 Some of the most spirited people in the world still succumb to their internal masters.
 David Foster Wallace, the man responsible for this fantastic speech and for this entire essay, was lost to his master.

----

-[1]: Seriously, according to [Texas School Guide](https://texasschoolguide.org/content/uploads/2019/11/2019-Texas-UPDATED-High-School-Rankings_Statewide.pdf) my town's public high school was ranked 1360 out of 1423 schools in the state.
-I was fortunate enough to afford the town's private school, otherwise I probably wouldn't be here.